-The refrigerator in your RV can be operated on LP gas and 120-volt AC electricity.
-Read over the owner's manual provided in your owner's packet before putting the refrigerator into operation.
+The refrigerator in your RV can be operated on LP gas and 120-volt AC electricity, or 12V DC current, depending on how your RV is equipped.
+Review the owner's manual provided in your owner's packet before putting the refrigerator into operation.

 The refrigerator will not operate correctly if the vehicle is not level while parked.
-The refrigerator coolant will not circulate properly if the unit is not level.
+Refrigerator coolant will not circulate properly if the unit is not level.

-For best results, make sure the outside sidewall vent and roof vent are always clear of debris.
-Without proper circulation around the rear coils, the unit will not keep food cold.
+For best results, make sure the outside sidewall vent and roof vent for the refrigerator are always clear of debris.
+Also ensure there is adequate circulation around the rear coils.
+Without sufficient circulation, the unit will not keep food cold.